-Intro luction То М ake The Baltic Sea Region An Environmentally Sustainable Place 1.
-To reduce nutrient inputs to the sea to acceptable levels 2.
-To preserve natural zones and biodiversity, including fisheries 3 .
+Introduction3 То М ake The Baltic Sea Region An Environmentally Sustainable Place6 1.
+To reduce nutrient inputs to the sea to acceptable levels9 2.
+To preserve natural zones and biodiversity, including fisheries 3.
 To reduce the use and impact of hazardous substances 4.
-To become a model region for clean shipping17 5.
-To mitigate and adapt to climate change То М ake The Baltic Sea Region A Prosperous Place23 6.
-To remove hindrances to the internal market in the Baltic Sea Region including to improve cooperation in the customs and tax area22 7 .
+To become a model region for clean shipping 5.
+To mitigate and adapt to climate change То М ake The Baltic Sea Region A Prosperous Place25 6.
+To remove hindrances to the internal market in the Baltic Sea Region including to improve cooperation in the customs and tax area27 7 .
 To exploit the full potential of the region in research and innovation 8.
-Implementing the Small Business Act: to promote entrepreneurship, strengthen SME and increase the efficient use of human resources 9.
-To reinforce sustainability of agriculture, forestry and fisheries To M ake The Baltic Sea Region An Accessible And Attractive Place4 10.
-To improve the access to, and the efficiency and security of the energy markets 48 11.
-To improve internal and external transport links5 12.
-To maintain and reinforce attractiveness of the Baltic Sea Region in particula through education, youth, tourism, culture and health To M ake The Baltic Sea Region A Safe And Secure Place60 13 .
-To become a leading region in maritime safety and security62 14.
-To reinforce protection from major emergencies at sea and on land 15.
-To decrease the volume of, and harm done by, cross border crime Horiz ontal Actions70 • "Align available funding and policies to the priorities and actions of the EU Strategy for the Baltic Sea Region" • "Cooperate on the transposition of EU Directives" - "Develop integrated maritime governance structures in the Baltic Sea region" • "Become a pilot project in implementing the Marine Strategy Framework Directive - "Encourage the use of Maritime Spatial Planning in all Member States around the Baltic Sea and develop a common approach for cross-border cooperation" "Develop and complete Land-based Spatial Planning" "Transform successful pilot and demonstration projects into full-scale actions" • "Use research as a base for policy decisions" • "Define and implement the Baltic Sea basin component of the European Marine Observation Data Network (EMODNET) and improve socio-economic data" "Ruild a regional identity"
+Implementing the Small Business Act: to promote entrepreneurship, strengthen SMEs and increase the efficient use of human resources 9.
+To reinforce sustainability of agriculture, forestry and fisheries То М ake The Baltic Sea Region An Accessible And Attractive Place46 10.
+To improve the access to, and the efficiency and security of the energy markets 49 11.
+To improve internal and external transport links 12.
+To maintain and reinforce attractiveness of the Baltic Sea Region in particular through education, youth, tourism, culture and health56 To M ake The Baltic Sea Region A Safe And Secure Place62 13 .
+To become a leading region in maritime safety and security 14.
+To reinforce protection from major emergencies at sea and on land 15 .
+To decrease the volume of, and harm done by, cross border crime70 Horiz ontal Actions72 • "Align available funding and policies to the priorities and actions of the EU Strategy for the Baltic Sea Region" • "Cooperate on the transposition of EU Directives" • "Develop integrated maritime governance structures in the Baltic Sea region" • "Encourage the use of Maritime Spatial Planning in all Member States around the Baltic Sea and develop a common approach for cross-border cooperation" • "Develop and complete Land-based Spatial Planning" • "Strengthen multi-level governance, place-based planning and sustainable development" "Transform successful pilot and demonstration projects into full-scale actions" "Use research as a base for policy decisions" • "Ensure fast broadband connection for rural areas" • "Define and implement the Baltic Sea basin component of the European Marine Observation Data Network (EMODNET) and improve socio-economic data" • "Build a regional identity" • "Support for sustainable development of the fisheries areas"